Rhabdophis angeli

 Rhabdophis angeli, also known commonly as Angel's keelback, is a species of keelback snake in the subfamily Natricinae of the family Colubridae.
 The species is endemic to Vietnam.

 Etymology

 The specific name, angeli, is in honor of French herpetologist Fernand Angel.

 Geographic range

-R. angeli is found in northern Vietnam, in Thái Nguyên Province and Vĩnh Phúc Province.
+Rhabdophis angeli is found in northern Vietnam, in Thái Nguyên Province and Vĩnh Phúc Province.

 Habitat

-The preferred natural habitat of R. angeli is forest.
+The preferred natural habitat of Rhabdophis angeli is forest.

 Description

-R. angeli may attain a total length (including tail) of 43 cm.
+Rhabdophis angeli may attain a total length (including tail) of 43 cm.